Self-attention for raw optical Satellite Time Series Classification: Data

-To obtain spatially separate partitions \citep{schratz2018performance} for \emph{training} of model parameters using gradient descent, \emph{validation} of hyperaparameter sets and final \emph{evaluation} of the model, we divided the three regions further into rectangular blocks of \SI{4500x4500}{\meter} with a \SI{500}{\meter} margin between blocks, as shown in the train-test split in \cref{fig:aoi:regions}.
-These blocks were randomly assigned to training, validation, and evaluation partitions obeying a 4:1:1 ratio \new{which resulted in 94, 21, and 29 blocks respectively}.
-We decided for such a block-wise spatial separation in order to enforce independence of the dataset partitions without implicit overfitting, as experimentally evaluated and observed in previous work \cite{russwurm2017temporal} and as recommended for geospatial data by further studies \cite{brenning2012spatial,schratz2018performance} focusing the implicit bias of spatial auto-correlation.
+To obtain spatially separate partitions \citep{schratz2018performance} for \emph{training} of model parameters using gradient descent, \emph{validation} of hyperparameter sets, and final \emph{evaluation} of the model, we divided the three regions further into rectangular blocks of 4500m $\times$ 4500m with a \SI{500}{\meter} margin between blocks, as shown in the train-test split in \cref{fig:aoi:regions}.
+These blocks were randomly assigned to training, validation, and evaluation partitions obeying a 4:1:1 ratio {which resulted in 94, 21, and 29 blocks, respectively}.
+We decided on such a block-wise spatial separation in order to enforce independence of the dataset partitions without implicit overfitting, as experimentally evaluated and observed in previous work \cite{russwurm2017temporal} and as recommended for geospatial data by further studies \cite{brenning2012spatial,schratz2018performance} focusing on the implicit bias of spatial auto-correlation.